relizaio/reliza-cli/README.md

 - **-i** - flag for api id which can be either api id for this project or organization-wide read API (required).
 - **-k** - flag for api key which can be either api key for this project or organization-wide read API (required).
-- **instanceuri** - URI of the instance (optional, either instanceuri or instance or tagsource flag must be used).
+- **--instanceuri** - URI of the instance (optional, either instanceuri or instance or tagsource flag must be used).
-- **instance** - UUID of the instanceo (optional, either instanceuri or instance or tagsource flag must be used).
+- **--instance** - UUID of the instanceo (optional, either instanceuri or instance or tagsource flag must be used).
-- **revision** - Revision number for the instance to use as a source for tags (optional, if not specified latest revision will be assumed).
+- **--revision** - Revision number for the instance to use as a source for tags (optional, if not specified latest revision will be assumed).
-- **infile** - Input file to parse, such as helm values file or docker compose file.
+- **--infile** - Input file to parse, such as helm values file or docker compose file.
-- **outfile** - Output file with parsed values.
+- **--outfile** - Output file with parsed values.
-- **tagsource** - Source file with tags (optional, either instanceuri or instance or tagsource flag must be used).
+- **--tagsource** - Source file with tags (optional, either instanceuri or instance or tagsource flag must be used).
-- **defsource** - Source file for definitions.
+- **--defsource** - Source file for definitions.
 For helm, should be output of helm template command.
 (Optional, if not specified - *infile* will be parsed for definitions).
 - **type** - Type of source tags file: cyclonedx (default) or text.

 ## 7.3 Use Case: Replace Tags On Deployment Templates To Inject Correct Artifacts For GitOps Using Bundle And Version